-No money was paid for the preparation of this manuscript.
-During preparation of this manuscript, salaries of contributors were paid by their respective employer.
-None of the content of the manuscript contains any information that could be patentable or claimed as intellectual property of the contributors or their respective companies.
+No money was paid for the preparation of this article.
+During preparation of this article, the salaries of contributors were paid by their respective employer.
+None of the content of the article contains any information that could be patentable or claimed as intellectual property of the contributors or their respective companies.
 In addition, the following declarations were made by individual contributors.